-A few weeks back I released a recipe for Danish gingerbread hearts, and we’re not done with Danish Christmas just yet. Æbleskiver are a traditional Danish Christmas baked good, and they are a spherical form of pancake.
+A few weeks back, I released a recipe for Danish gingerbread hearts, and we’re not done with Danish Christmas just yet. Æbleskiver are a traditional Danish Christmas baked good, and they are a spherical form of pancake.
 A sort of pancake ball.
-This is my recipe for sourdough æbleskiver.
+This is my sourdough æbleskiver recipe.

-Æbleskiver are a huge in Denmark.
+Æbleskiver are a huge deal in Denmark.
 We will usually eat them at social gatherings up to Christmas.
-We get together and eat æbleskiver, drink Glögg (a sort of mulled wine) and we will often make decorations for the Christmas tree.
-In general it’s about having a good time together, quintessential hygge.
+We get together and eat æbleskiver, drink Glögg (a sort of mulled wine), and we will often make decorations for the Christmas tree.
+Generally, it’s about having a good time together, quintessential hygge.
 A Danish social concept.

 The history of æbleskiver

-The word æbleskive literally mean “slice of apple”.
+The word æbleskive literally means “slice of apple.”

-The singular form is “æbleskive” and the plural form is “æbleskiver”.
+The singular form is æbleskive, and the plural form is æbleskiver.
 You rarely make just one.
-That is probably why it’s know as “æbleskiver” when people talk about a single æbleskive outside of Denmark.
+That is probably why it’s known as æbleskiver when people talk about a single æbleskive outside of Denmark.

-Around 1700 there several sources talk about æbleskiver, but those were pieces of apple, covered in flour and fried in butter.
-These still exist in a certain region of Denmark but are now known as “fried apple slices”.
+Around 1700 several sources talk about æbleskiver, but those were pieces of apple covered in flour and fried in butter.
+These still exist in a certain region of Denmark but are now known as “fried apple slices.”

-This book also contain one of our most famous Christmas carols called “Højt fra træets grønne top” (High Upon Our Christmas Tree).
-In my family it even comes with a special dance.
+This book also contains one of our most famous Christmas carols called “Højt fra træets grønne top” (High Upon Our Christmas Tree).
+In my family, it even comes with a special dance.

 Danish Christmas traditions

-Then afterwards, we form a circle around the Christmas tree.
+Then afterward, we form a circle around the Christmas tree.
 We’ll walk in circles around the tree while we sing carols and psalms.
-Afterwards we exchange gifts.
+Afterward, we exchange gifts.